 - Each letter must be submitted on one piece of 8½” x 11” paper.
 No more than two (2) letters will be accepted.
 The letters should describe why this person is deserving of this award.
 These letters should give examples, explains the nominee’s leadership qualities and how these qualities have affected your PTA.

 Unit/Council Leadership Recognition In Honor of Jane Skrzypek

 Although only one NYS PTA winner is chosen, your PTA/PTSA may wish to honor a volunteer who goes above and beyond the scope of his or her position – a person you can always rely on to be there when an extra hand is needed.
-You may honor a volunteer within your unit by presenting a Jane Skrzypek Volunteer Pin (purchased through the NYS PTA Store at a cost of $5.00 or contact the State office).
+You may honor a volunteer within your unit by presenting a Jane Skrzypek Volunteer Pin (purchased at a cost of $5.00 by contacting the State office).
 However, receiving the pin does not make the recipient a Jane Skrzypek Volunteer of the Year Award winner, only NYS PTA can select the winner.